Everything you need to know about the Exempt Market in Canada.

 On the other side of the coin though (and the reason investors continue to invest in the private markets), if you are well diversified across a few quality issuers, there is excellent opportunity for you to achieve the returns you are searching for.
 When we meet in the future, we’ll look at issuer results to date which will help to illustrate all of this for you.

 There you have it.
-There are a lot of options out there to try and make higher returns on your investment but if you are looking for one of the most regulated, easiest to understand and safest (in a high risk space) places, along with a Dealing Rep that will help you every step of the way – you should definitely consider the Exempt Market.
+There are a lot of options out there to try and make higher returns on your investment but if you are looking for one that you can learn about easily and have a Dealing Rep that will help you every step of the way – you should definitely consider the Exempt Market.

 I really appreciate you reading my post!
 If you would like to talk further, with no obligation, please contact me today.